The Small Business Growth Blog

 Business Growth Basics, Business performance

-We all know that times are tough right now, right?
-Of course, and not just in business either!
+We ‘all’ know that times are tough right now, and not just in business either!

-And we also know that business success is never guaranteed sadly, but – there are certain actions we can take to give us the greatest chance of survival for the future, as we cannot simply rest on our laurels and hope that things will change.
+And we also know that business success is never guaranteed sadly, but – there are certain actions we can take ‘now’ to give us the greatest chance of survival for the future, as we cannot simply rest on our laurels and hope that things will work out.

 We have to be proactive, focused and smart in how we make our moves each day.

-In this post I will share with you ‘exactly’ what you have to do now in order to not just survive this storm, but hopefully thrive and stick around for many more years to come.
+In this post I will share with you ‘exactly’ what you have to do in order to ‘not just survive this storm’, but hopefully thrive and stick around for many more years to come.

-So was it fun and a great time for you?
+Was it a fun and great time for you?
 Can you remember what was it like?
 Was it colorful?
 Was it simpler?
 I do hope so, as mine was just wonderful.

-My childhood was filled with many great adventures, as we often went out fishing for trout in nearby rivers, went on walks in the countryside, rode our bikes, climbed trees and went apple scrumping.
+My childhood was filled with many great adventures, as we often went out fishing for trout in nearby rivers, walked in the countryside, rode our bikes, climbed trees and went apple scrumping.

-We also loved playing army in the woods, hiding behind trees with sticks as guns.
+We also loved playing army in the woods, with sticks as guns, and hiding behind trees.

-You’re childhood may have looked a bit different to my own in the 1970’s/80’s era in the UK, but I hope you have some fond memories like I do.
+You’re childhood may have looked different to mine in the 1970’s/80’s era in the UK, but I hope you have some warm and colourful fond memories like I do.

-Either way, most of us hopefully have some nostalgia that will stick with us for life.
+Hopefully most of us have some great nostalgia that will stick with us for life.

-One thing is for sure; as kids we were adventurous, we were always testing our boundaries, and we wanted to see how far we could go.
+One thing is for sure; as kids we were adventurous, we tested our boundaries, and we wanted to see how far we could go in most areas.

 We all wanted to be the best at what we did back then, didn’t we?

-And it’s okay to want to be great as well, it’s only human after all!
+And it’s okay to want to be great, it’s only human after all!

-Of course kids love praise, and love to feel that they are doing great at something, so as kids we aimed to run faster, do wheelies on our bikes for longer, and perhaps climb higher up the oak tree than our buddies.
+As kids we loved praise, and loved to feel that we were doing great at something, so we aimed to run faster, do wheelies on our bikes for longer, and perhaps climbed higher up the oak tree than our buddies.

 It’s heart warming to recall those golden times for me.

-Do you remember a time or times where you were praised for doing something you did well?
+Do you remember a times where you were praised for doing something you did well?

 Did it make you feel amazing for a while?

-The point is we have always known what we can do well, and we have always known some form of competition haven’t we.
+The point is this; we knew what we could do well, and we knew some form of competition.

-We want to win, and that doesn’t mean we are being mean or selfish, it just means that we have that healthy human spirit for wanting to be good, for achievement in something.
+So we want to win, but we should do so in the right ways, and that doesn’t mean we are being mean or selfish, it just means that we have that healthy human spirit for wanting to be the best whilst achieving something.

 In life, in roles and in businesses we have that spirit for wanting to be the best we can be, and we have that hunger for winning at something.